openservicebrokerapi/servicebroker/spec.md

 If the query parameter described above is present, and the broker executes the request asynchronously, the broker MUST return the asynchronous response `202 Accepted`.
 The response body SHOULD be the same as if the broker were serving the request synchronously.

-An asynchronous response triggers the platform marketplace to poll the endpoint `GET /v2/service_instances/:instance_id/last_operation` until the broker indicates that the requested operation has succeeded or failed.
+An asynchronous response triggers the platform to poll the endpoint `GET /v2/service_instances/:instance_id/last_operation` until the broker indicates that the requested operation has succeeded or failed.
 Brokers MAY include a status message with each response for the `last_operation` endpoint that provides visibility to end users as to the progress of the operation.

 #### Blocking Operations